Want personalized picks that fit your family?

 Explain the star scoring to kids: Even though they may construct code that is functional, they won't get three stars until they use the most efficient commands.

-- Devices: iPhone, iPod Touch, iPad, Android, Chromebook, Fire phone, Kindle Fire, Windows Phone
+- Devices: iPhone, iPod Touch, iPad, Android, Chromebook, Kindle Fire

 - Skills: Thinking & Reasoning: logic, strategy, thinking critically